 CoverShield U140 is a highly oil and stain resistant polyurethane sealer.
 It’s water-based, and provides thin coat that goes on concrete to easily repel:

 We recommend using mainly for interior applications such as:

 – Trowel finished concrete

 Typical areas include auto garage floors, workshops or in factories.

-It can repel virtually any petroleum-based chemical or oil solutions that might get into a concrete surface.
-Its’ ability to repel oil, diesel and hydraulic fluid spills is unparalleled.
+It can repel virtually any petroleum-based chemical or oil solution that might get into a concrete surface.
+It’s ability to repel oil, diesel and hydraulic fluid spills is unparalleled.

 It’s also used on decorative concrete.
 It’s a sealer for protecting colors on stained concrete.
 Simply apply it after staining your surface and it will provide a highly oil resistant seal on the surface.

 CoverShield U140 also has strong industrial uses due to it’s ability to resist and repel:

 In factories where cutting fluids and lubricating oils are used, it’s a challenge to prevent those chemicals from penetrating the slab.
 CoverShield U140 has no problem repelling these from entering a concrete surface.